 Virtual Private Servers (VPS)

-Virtual private servers are actually more popular than dedicated servers because these give you better performance than shared hosting and they cost less compared to dedicated servers.
+Virtual private servers are actually the most popular type of servers because these give you better performance than shared hosting and they cost less than others.

 With VPS hosting, users may share a number of physical resources such as disk space, CPU and RAM, but they will still enjoy the freedoms of having a private server, such as having your own control panel.